nutanixdev/python-api-lab-devmktg/contents/structure.rst

 App Structure
 +++++++++++++

-Now we have a good understanding of the history and progression of the Nutanix Prism REST REST APIs, lets get to using those APIs inside our Python Flask application.
+If you read through the API Intro earlier in this lab, you'll now we have a good understanding of the history and progression of the Nutanix Prism REST APIs.
+It is now time to use those APIs inside our Python Flask application.

 Key Directories
 ...............

 The key directories of our app are as follows.

 - A folder called `lab`.
 This folder contains our project's code and all associated files.
+Please note this directory is **inside** our **lab root** i.e. **python-lab/lab**
 - `nutanix/`, the folder containing our virtual environment files.

 Let's get started!